Questions from the Information Session recorded 6 September 2024 >> watch here.

 • Committed to reporting duties, including delivery of:

-• A Progress Update Report (mid-term report) by May 2024,
+• A Progress Update Report (mid-term report) by May 2025,

-• A Final Scholarship Report (end-of-term report) by October 2024
+• A Final Scholarship Report (end-of-term report) by October 2025

-• Committed to join quarterly check-in meetings with StartSpace team
+• Committed to join quarterly check-in meetings with StartSpace team including an introductory meeting in January 2024.

 There is nothing specific that has caught people out in applications in the past.
 However the Terms and Conditions go into more detail about the expectations, eligibility and selection criteria than the main web page, which is why we emphasise the requirement to read it.